-Golden paintbrush prairie flower is no longer endangered
+Golden paintbrush prairie flower is no longer threatened

 The bright visage of butterflies fluttering in a field of swaying golden paintbrush flowers was a rare sight up until a few years ago.

-The perennial flower, native to prairie lands in the Pacific Northwest, became elusive in areas it once blanketed and was listed as endangered in 1997 by the U.S. Fish and Wildlife Service.
+The perennial flower, native to prairie lands in the Pacific Northwest, became elusive in areas it once blanketed and was listed as threatened in 1997 by the U.S. Fish and Wildlife Service.

-Twenty-four years later, the agency has proposed it be taken off the endangered species list.
+Twenty-four years later, the agency has proposed it be taken off the Endangered Species Act.

 Less than 1% of prairie land still exists in Oregon and 10% in Washington.
 But conservation efforts multiplied the less than 20,000 remaining plants to more than 500,000 throughout Western Washington, southwestern British Columbia, in Canada, and the Willamette Valley in Oregon, according to a news release.